Back to Contents...

 Comments by Roger Warner (historian and documentary filmmaker):

-users were friendly Thais, from a unit called the Police Aerial
+friendly Thais, from a unit called the Police Aerial Reinforcement

-Reinforcement Unit or PARU -- a special-ops unit founded by a CIA
+Unit or PARU -- a special-ops unit founded by a CIA operative named

-operative named Bill Lair in Thailand in 1954.
-The Thai PARU had a
+Bill Lair in Thailand in 1954.
+The Thai PARU had a number of five-man

-number of five-man teams in upcountry Laos, working closely with the
+teams in upcountry Laos, working closely with the CIA, and they

-CIA, and they handled most of the intelligence reporting on enemy
+handled most of the intelligence reporting on enemy troops

 Bill Lair, the CIA architect of the Laos war, who is still alive today, is a huge fan of the RS-1.
 Said it was durable and reliable, and by changing the crystals he and his men could more or less communicate with any part of the world they wanted.
 They used it with one-time pads and with the hand-cranked generator.